roshanlc/marks-mgmt-backend/README.md

     ├── db -> Where the db related files will be stored ├── index.js -> entry point for the node
-    ├── middlewares -> Where the middlewares will stored └── routes -> Where the routes will be stored
+    ├── middlewares -> Where the middlewares will stored └── routes -> Where the routes(controllers) will be stored

 ```